ParikhKadam/awesome-tutorials/README.md

 ### Type casting
 1. All the methods available for casting and their uses - https://stackoverflow.com/questions/332030/when-should-static-cast-dynamic-cast-const-cast-and-reinterpret-cast-be-used
+2. Available ways to cast type and when to use which - https://www.bogotobogo.com/cplusplus/typecast.php

 ### Classes, Functions, Objects, etc..
 (C++)
 1. Everything about inline functions - https://stackoverflow.com/questions/1759300/when-should-i-write-the-keyword-inline-for-a-function-method